 Class C mainly benefits from 14.8% credit enhancement and the debt service reserve.
-The rating also reflects the fact that Class C interest payment can become subordinated to Class B principal if portfolio defaults exceed 10% of the portfolio's initial notional.
+The rating also reflects Class C interest payment become subordinated to Class B principal if portfolio defaults exceed 10% of the portfolio's initial notional.
 All rated notes benefit from a mechanism linked to portfolio defaults, which traps excess spread to ensure sufficient collateralisation.